ehmicky/autoserver/docs/events.md

 Events are fired under the following circumstances, called "types":
   - `start`: the server is ready
   - `stop`: the server has exited
-  - `failure`: a client-side or server-side error occured
+  - `failure`: a server-side error occured
   - `call`: a request has completed, i.e. a response was sent back to the client (whether successful or not)
   - `message`: generic message